jcoreNL/spring-4.3-exam-notes/README.md

 objects in/from a relational database.

 ### What is a PersistenceContext and what is an EntityManager.
 What is the relationship between both?
 A `PersistenceContext` is a group of persistent objects in combination with a unit of work.
 This `PersistenceContext` is managed by an `EntityManager`.
 An instance of `EntityManager` is often bound to a transaction.

 ### Why do you need the `@Entity` annotation.
 Where can it be placed?
 The `@Entity` annotation marks a POJO as a relational entity which can be mapped and stored/retrieved.
-It is placed on class level.
+It can only be placed on class level.

 ### What do you need to do in Spring if you would like to work with JPA?
-- Define an EntityManagerFactory bean
+- Define an EntityManagerFactory bean, three options:
+  - LocalEntityManagerFactoryBean: For simple environments or integration tests, JPA only
+  - LocalContainerEntityManagerFactoryBean: Provides full JPA capabilities, for more customization
+  - Use a JNDI lookup
 - Define a DataSource
 - Define a Transaction Manager bean
 - Define Mapping Metadata